Episodes

 19. The Duchess of Arch Street, Part One

-Louisa Lane Drew's rise to fame and respectability.
-We chronicle her early years, long before she became the grandmother of All Them Barrymores.
+We begin the story of Louisa Lane Drew's early years, long before she became the grandmother of All Them Barrymores.

 Episode page